We’re all about easy. In our article we’ll cover what you need to know including:

 Tooth extraction is generally a simple procedure that takes only 30-45 minutes.
 Recovery depends on the difficulty of the extraction.
 You may feel normal immediately following the procedure, or it may take you a couple of days to recover.

-Some teeth may be more complicated to remove and require specialized equipment and an oral surgeon to complete the procedure.
-In those cases, we refer patients to Nebraska Maxillofacial Surgery.
+Some teeth may be more complicated to remove, requiring specific equipment and an oral surgeon to complete the procedure.
+In those cases, we refer patients to Nebraska Oral and Facial Surgery.

 Does tooth extraction hurt?

-Tooth extraction is a routine and uncomplicated procedure in the hands of an expert and should not cause you pain during the operation.
+Tooth extraction is a routine and uncomplicated procedure in the hands of a skilled professional and should not cause you discomfort during the operation.
 Our Lincoln dentists will examine your teeth carefully to ensure that your tooth extraction will be a simple and gentle experience.

 Coddington Dental is a proud member of Nebraska Family Dentistry.
 We’re one of multiple NFD locations, some of which are even open on weeknights and weekends for your convenience.